the fino partners

 1. Payment on Hold: Current Debts

-• Accounts payable: Are sums due to suppliers or vendors for goods or services that are now being supplied but are yet to be paid for.
+• Accounts payable: Sums due to suppliers or vendors for goods or services that are now being supplied but are yet to be paid for.
 For example, account payable is the sum due to the supplier whenever a business purchases goods on credit.

 • Short-term Loans: These include business mortgages with a one-year payment period.
 Small businesses frequently take out short-term loans to cover unanticipated expenses or need for working capital.